evgenyb/aks-workshops/05-scaling-options-in-aks/labs/lab-09/readme.md

 NAME              READY   UP-TO-DATE   AVAILABLE   AGE order-processor   0/0     0            0           15m
 ```
 As you can see, there are no pods available.
-KEDA autoscaler scaled it down, because queue is empty and there is no work to do.
+KEDA autoscaler scaled it down, because queue is currently empty and there is no work to do.

 ## Task #4 - publish messages to the queue